 Red Wolf Habitat

-Packs tend to be small and consist of one monogamous, dominant pair and they’re young.
-Like other wolves, they communicate by howling, though they also use scent marking and other signals to convey information.
+Packs are small, consisting of one monogamous, dominant pair, and they’re young.
+Like other wolves, they communicate by howling, using scent marking and other signals to convey information.

-These animals tend to be secretive, keeping to the terrain where lines of sight are limited and emerging mostly at dusk or dawn (that is, they show a crepuscular activity cycle).
+These animals are secretive, keeping to the terrain where lines of sight are limited and emerging mostly at dusk or dawn (showing a crepuscular activity cycle).
 Red wolves are strongly territorial and are seldom killed by other predators.

 Red Wolf Diet and Nutrition

-These wolve species are omnivores that feed on a variety of prey, including deer, rodents and rabbits.
-They have a very strong jaw that helps them to crush the bones of their prey.
+These wolf species are omnivores that feed on a variety of prey, including deer, rodents, and rabbits.
+They have a very strong jaw that helps them crush their prey’s bones.
 The wolf also consumes a lot of vegetation, which helps them to digest their prey.

 The species are an important part of the ecosystem, and their diet helps to keep the populations of deer and other prey in check.